argoproj/argo-events/api/sensor.md

 <p>

-Name is a unique name of the action to take
+Name is a unique name of the action to take.

 </p>